spirit-labs/tektite/README.md

 ## License and Contributor License Agreement

-Tektite is licensed under the The Business Source License (BSL).
+Tektite is licensed under The Business Source License (BSL).
 See [LICENSE.md](LICENSE.md) for the full license text.
 The project also requires a Contributor License Agreement (CLA) to be signed before contributions can be accepted.
 See [CONTRIBUTING](CONTRIBUTING.MD) for more information.